 In evaluating the state of technology for extracting information from natural language text by machine, it is valuable to compare the performance of machine extraction systems with that achieved by humans performing the same task.
-The purpose of this paper is to present some results from a comparative study of human and machine performance for one of the information extraction tasks used in the MUC-5/Tipster evaluation that can help assess the maturity and applicability of the technology.
+The purpose of this paper is to present some results from a comparative study of human and machine performance for one of the information extraction tasks used in the Tipster/ MUC-5 evaluation that can help assess the maturity and applicability of the technology.

 The Tipster program, through the Institute for Defense Analyses (IDA) and several collaborating U.S. government agencies, produced a corpus of filled "templates" -structured information extracted from text.
 This corpus was used both in the development of machine extraction systems by contractors and in the evaluation of the developed systems.
 Production of templates was performed by human analysts extracting the data from the text and structuring it, using a set of structuring rules for "filling" the templates and computer software that made it easier for analysts to organize information.
-Because of this rather extensive effort by analysts to create these templates, it was possible to study the performance of humans for this task in some detail and to develop methods for comparing this performance with that of machines participating in the MUC-5/Tipster evaluation.
+Because of this rather extensive effort by analysts to create these templates, it was possible to study the performance of humans for this task in some detail and to develop methods for comparing this performance with that of machines participating in the Tipster/MUC-5 evaluation.

 The texts that the templates were filled from were newspaper and technical magazine articles concerned either with joint business ventures or microelectronics fabrication technology.
 Each topic domain used text in two languages, English and Japanese.
-This paper discusses preparation of templates and presents results for human and machine performance for English Microelectronics; a companion paper [1] presents additional experimental results.
+This paper discusses preparation of templates and presents detailed results for human and machine performance; a shorter paper [1] discusses preparation of templates and basic results.

 The primary motivation for this study was to provide reliable data that would allow machine extraction performance to be compared with that of humans.
 The MUC and Tipster programs have included extensive efforts to develop measurements that can objectively evaluate the performance of the different machine systems.
 However, although these measures are capable of reliably discriminating between the performance of different machine systems, they are not very useful by themselves in evaluating how near the technology is to providing reliable performance and the extent to which it is ready to be used in applications.
-Sundheim [2] initiated human performance study by providing estimates of human performance for the task used in the MUC-4 evaluation; the present study provides human data for the MUC-5/Tipster evaluation that was produced under relatively controlled conditions and with methods and statistical measures that assess the reliability of the data.
-A second motivation for the study was for its value in helping produce better quality templates so as to allow high-quality system development and reliable evaluation.
-We monitored the quality and consistency of the templates being produced as analysts were trained and gained experience, and made particular efforts to identify the causes of errors and inconsistency so as to develop strategies for reducing error and increasing consistency.
+Sundheim [2] initiated human performance study for extraction by providing estimates of human performance for the task used in the MUC-4 evaluation; the present study provides human data for the Tipster/MUC-5 evaluation that was produced under relatively controlled conditions and with methods and statistical measures that assess the reliability of the data.

+A second motivation for the study was for its value in helping produce better quality templates so as to allow highquality system development and reliable evaluation.
+The quality and consistency of the templates being produced were monitored as analysts were trained and gained experience, and particular efforts were made to identify the causes of errors and inconsistency so as to develop strategies for reducing error and increasing consistency.